Life Insurance Broker, Agent, Advisor: What's The Difference? (Canada-Specific Guide!)

 PolicyMe content follows strict guidelines for editorial accuracy and integrity.
 Learn more about our editorial guidelines.

-Looking for life insurance as a smoker?
+Looking for a life insurance policy as a smoker?
 It can be a daunting task, since life insurance rates for smokers are higher than the average Canadian's premiums.
-But the good news is that most people in Canada who smoke can still get approved for a policy.
+But the good news is that most people in Canada who smoke can still get approved for a life insurance policy.

 Smokers can expect to pay: